 Other honorees included Quentin Tarantino.
 The annual Wagner gathering and celebration took place the following Saturday in the Old City only two blocks away.
 A prophet is without honor in his own land, as a rule, but that is no longer true of Knoxville's Midnight Son.

 Several Wagner Fans gather outside a Blackgrass concert, one of a number of events held in celebration of Wagner's work and life.

 New Wagner Volume Will Make an Excellent Gift

-The first US collection of Wagner tales, all of his short horror in two volumes, is available from Centtiepede Press.
+The first complete US collection of Wagner tales, all of his short horror in two volumes, is available from Centtiepede Press.
 These are large, handsome heirloom volumes, with photographic illustrations by J.K.
 Potter.
 I was surprised at the choice of photography as the medium for Karl’s stories, but they are very artfully done.
 I laughed out loud in the bookstore when I saw the photo on the back of the dustjacket.
 My only reservation about the books lies with the introduction.
 This is obviously a labor of love, but I wish Mr. Jones had done a bit more research before writing his introduction; it’s not entirely accurate.
 Not inexpensive, but still a bargain, as there are already sites demanding more than its cover price.
-More later.
+More at Revelations

 Welcome to the